Emmerdale plane crash: Prelude

 The plane crash was the culmination of several storylines that had been running throughout the soap during the latter part of 1993.
 Earlier in the year, Annie Sugden had married Leonard Kempinski and was planning to emigrate with her new husband to Spain.
 Mark Hughes (Annie's step-grandson) was due to take them, but had borrowed a vacuum cleaner from neighbour Lynn Whiteley.
 Joe demanded that Mark return it himself and that he would take his mother and new stepfather to the airport instead.

-Eric Pollard's marriage with new wife Elizabeth had been falling apart during the previous few months as she discovered that he was responsible for a series of cheque frauds and theft of antiques whilst attempting to frame her son Michael.
-Despite reporting her suspicions to the police, Eric had managed to dissuade them that he was responsible and that she was suffering from the menopause, however Elizabeth remained determine to expose her husband, regardless of the consequences to him or her.
+Eric Pollard's marriage with new wife Elizabeth had been falling apart during the previous few months as she discovered that he was responsible for a series of cheque frauds and theft of antiques while attempting to frame her son Michael.
+Despite reporting her suspicions to the police, Eric had managed to dissuade them that he was responsible and that she was suffering from the menopause; however, Elizabeth remained determined to expose her husband, regardless of the consequences to him or her.

 Kathy Tate was also in a failing marriage, growing increasingly distanced from husband Chris as he sought to expand his business empire.
-During 1993 she had fallen in love with American wine merchant Josh Lewis and was planning to leave him on the night of the plane crash, preparing a letter for Chris explaining what she had done.
+During 1993, she had fallen in love with American wine merchant Josh Lewis and was planning to leave Chris on the night of the plane crash, preparing a letter for him explaining what she had done.

 Frank Tate had divorced his wife Kim earlier in the year following her affair with rival Neil Kincaid, enabling her to set up her own stables with her settlement.
 During the latter stages of 1993, Kim and Frank had started to partly reconcile and hinted at re-establishing their relationship.
 Frank went to give a present to Kim on the night of the plane crash, but was nearly put off by seeing the Windsor family in the distance who were visiting the stables to look at Kim's horses.

 Alan Turner had arranged a fundraising night at the Woolpack pub in order to help raise money for Seth Armstrong's prostate complaint.
 Alan kicked out Seth when he discovered he had been duping rival pub the Malt Shovel into doing exactly the same thing.
-Lynn Whiteley, who was attending the event, began winding up former boyfriend Archie Brooks by insinuating he was in a same-sex relationship with his best friend Nick Bates, resulting in both of them walking out of the pub.
+Lynn Whiteley, who was attending the event, began winding up former boyfriend Archie Brooks by insinuating he was in a same-sex relationship with his best friend Nick Bates, resulting in both men leaving the pub.

-The village itself was partially isolated at the time the plane crash occurred, as the main bridge into it was temporarily out of action due to repairs being completed by the local water company.
+The village itself was partially isolated at the time the plane crash occurred, as the main bridge into it was temporarily out of action owing to repairs being completed by the local water company.